jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 Environment variables:
  - ENVIRONMENT (Development, Release, null....or the environments you need to create)
- - PROVISIONING_REGISTRATION_ID, device Id to be used for the provisioned.
+ - PROVISIONING_REGISTRATION_ID, cooresponding to the device Id to be used for the provisioning.
 It can be provided in the devicesettings.json file too.
+The PROVISIONING_REGISTRATION_ID value overwrites the settings in the JSON file.

 JSON files:
  - [appsettings.json](###appsettings.json)